Uni-Fusion: Universal Continuous Mapping: Universal Continuous Mapping

-With a sequence of incremental frames as input, our model constructs local LIMs (\cref{sec:surface_mapping}, \cref{sec:context_fields}, \cref{sec:latent_fields}) and fuses (\cref{sec:fuse}) into a global LIM.
-Then the resulting explicit map is inferenced from the global LIM.
+Given a sequence of incremental frames as input, our model constructs local LIMs (\cref{sec:surface_mapping}, \cref{sec:context_fields}, \cref{sec:latent_fields}) and fuses (\cref{sec:fuse}) them into a global LIM.
+Then, we derive the explicit map from the global LIM.